C. J. Dennis

 Clarence Michael James Stanislaus Dennis (7 September 1876 - 22 June 1938), better known as C. J. Dennis, was an Australian poet and journalist known for his best-selling verse novel The Songs of a Sentimental Bloke (1915).
 Alongside his contemporaries and occasional collaborators Henry Lawson and Banjo Paterson, Dennis helped popularise Australian slang in literature, earning him the title "the laureate of the larrikin".
+He was Australia's most popular and prolific poet, selling more than 700,000 books and publishing more than 4,000 poems.

-When Dennis died, Australia's then Prime Minister Joseph Lyons said he was destined to be remembered as the "Australian Robert Burns".
+When Dennis died, Australia's then Prime Minister, Joseph Lyons, said he was destined to be remembered as the "Australian Robert Burns".